theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-subdomains.md

         - Subdomain is correct ✅
         - Key algorithm is RSA 2048 ✅
         - Navigate to AWS CloudFront > Create new distribution.
 The certificate is listed in the dropdown for "Custom SSL certificate" ✅
-      - If the above checks pass, proceed to next step
+      - If the above checks pass, delete the test certificate from the AWS Certificate Manager dashboard, and proceed to the next step

 6. **PlanX** - Add certificates to AWS infrastructure